tommyzakhoo/simple-regression2/README.md

   <img src="https://raw.githubusercontent.com/tommyzakhoo/simple-regression2/master/regression.png", width="800">
 </p>

-Our simple regression line does looks like a "good" estimate.
+Our simple regression line does looks like a "good" estimate at first glance.
+However, there are mathematical tools we can use to quantify this.

 ## Coefficient Of Determination